gomoob/php-value-filter-dsl/README.md

 The previous sample will execute the SQL query `select * from users where first_name not in('?','?','?','?')` with the prepared statement parameters `Jack`, `Joe`, `Willian`, `Averell`.

+Very simple and useful, isn't it ?

+Please note that for now we only provide convertion of our filters into SQL, but will extend the library to provide additional converters to transform the filters into other formats.

 ## Documentation